nschaefe/Pathfinder/README.md

 The instrumentation process with the InstrumentationHelper requires to successively track inter thread communications, traversing a thread dependency graph.
 We start with the thread A1 calling the API method "myAPIRequest" in the target system.
 If we want to know with which other threads this thread communicates, we enclose the method body with a tracking scope.
 We can compile the code and run the system such that the API method is executed.
 We shut the system down and look at the the outputs the tool produced.
-We can do this by using the visualization the tool provides.
+A file starting with tracker_report in the folder the system was started.
+We can do this by using the visualization (see Visualization chapter below) the tool provides.
 By looking at the outputs we figured out that the thread A1 communicated with another thread B1.
 From the shown stacktraces and corresponding code we derived that A1 iniated a Runnable in method "DoSomeConcurrentWork" that is executed by B1 that is part of a threadpool.
 This runnable contains work that belongs to the same request.
 We decide to propagate context here.
 We do not need to put actual calls to our tracing framework in the code, yet.
 We just mark this code place by extending the tracking scope.
 We fork and join the tracking scope object as shown in the method "DoSomeConcurrentWork".